basiakarpinski/SQL_Project_Data_Analysis/README.md

  I undertook this project not because I have the intention of pivoting into a software engineering role, but because the demand for such skills across various industries has notably grown in the last ten years, and is projected to stay on this trend with the diversification of consumer-facing maker technology.
 It stands to reason then that a valuable, versatile worker should have not only the skills niche to their subject area, but a preliminary understanding of programming for integration of new tools into software-agnostic industry pipelines.
 Summarily, an interdisciplinary approach to computer programming is **more useful to collaborating teams, creates skill overlap and cost-efficient redundancy, and allows companies to keep up with ever-evolving sectors of their industry.** Human Swiss-army knife, 2024 edition.

 ## Methodology

- -- using 2023 webscrape of technology jobs (datanerd.tech)
- The dataset used for this project was collected from
+ The dataset used for this project was collected from uke Barousse's [SQL Course](https://lukebarousse.com/sql).
+The comprehensive course features datasets needed for querying, practice problems, video lessons to guide first-time data analysts, and further practice problems for developing confidence and proficiency.

  ### The programs and languages used for this project were:
  - **PostgreSQL** for connecting the database and managing data
  - **SQL** as the primary query language
  - **Visual Studio Code** for compiling queries and creating datasets
  - **Github** for version control, organizing results, and publicly presenting the repository of findings here

- -- focus on remote Software Eng jobs

  Four SQL queries were created for this analysis, accessible here: [project_sql_folder](/project_sql/).